buckets1337/GenericChat/README.txt

 ` or ~ (same key) opens the chat window
-Just type messages and hit enter. esc closes the chat window, but does not end the session break (ctrl-c) in the console or press the end key to exit f8 toggles fullscreen
+Just type messages and hit enter. arrow key left or right moves the cursor arrow key up or down scrolls through chat history esc closes the chat window, but does not end the session break (ctrl-c) in the console or press the end key in game to exit f8 toggles fullscreen prtscn to take a screenshot

 To run the program: